ianmaclarty/amulet/doc/scene_nodes.md

 position in the scene graph.
 Each node is visited in depth-first, left-to-right order and the actions on each node are run in the order they were added to the node.
-Each action is never run more than once, even if the node occurs multiple times in the graph or is part of a cycle.
+Each action is never run more than once per frame, even if the node occurs multiple times in the graph or is part of a cycle.
 For example, given the following scene graph: